Sites and Services in active directory

 A site is divided in area from Active Directory 2003–based domains since a site can span numerous domains and a domain can span numerous sites.
-Site is not an element of any domain namespace.
-Sites control reproduction of any domain information and also help to determine resource proximity.
-For example, a workplace will choose a DC in its site to verify information.
-To ensure Active Directory 2003 service, it may replicate correctly, a service known as “Knowledge Consistency Checker (KCC)” which runs on every DC and automatically establishes links between personal computers in similar sites.
+The site is not an element of any domain namespace.
+Sites are controlled reproduction of any domain information and also help to determine the resource proximity.
+For example, a workplace will choose a DC in its site to verify the information.
+To ensure Active Directory 2003 service, it may replicate correctly through a service known as “Knowledge Consistency Checker (KCC)” which runs on every DC and automatically establishes links between personal computers in similar sites.
 These are familiar Active Directory connection objects.

 In Active Directory 2008, the Sites and Services of Active Directory device has undergone a few changes.
 Some significant changes to look for include the following:

-- On each object, the Properties display will be a tab labeled feature Editor.
+- For each object, the Properties display will be a tab labeled feature Editor.

 - The additional information on the tab provides direct access to each of the object’s Active Directory attribute.

-From here, if a field is provided for every property by GUI, an object’s properties may be viewed and/or changed without the need to look for it in GUI.
+From here, GUI provides a field for every property; an object’s property may be viewed and/or changed without the need to look for it in the GUI.
 This innovative characteristic is an extremely welcome addition to the device.
 It will also be found in other Active Directory devices with Active Directory 2008.